3mdeb/verified-boot/verified_boot_app_spec.md

 3. At last the application will list other EFI executables discovered on the EFI System Partitions that were not yet listed.
-4. From the list of all boot option and bootloaders, those signed by Microsoft's keys will be filtered out and skipped form trust prompts.
+4. From the list of all boot option and bootloaders, those signed by Microsoft's keys will be filtered out and skipped from trust prompts.

 Once the trusted key database is configured, the application creates an ephemeral Platform Key `PK`, discards its private part, and enrolls the public